arafahrezlan-lgtm/labtime/README.md

 <b>Step 2.</b> Go to [Google Cloud Console](https://console.cloud.google.com/) and create a project by navigating to "Select a project" -> "New"

-<b>Step 3.</b> Select the project and open the side bar to navigate to "Api and Services" -> "Enabled Api and Services"
+<b>Step 3.</b> Select the project and open the side bar to navigate to "Api and Services" -> "Enabled Api and Services" and enable the google sheets api

-<b>Step 4.</b> Give the service account a name and create it
+<b>Step 4.</b> Go to the Credentials page and click on "Manage service Account" and "Create service account"

-<b>Step 5.</b> Go to the Credentials page and click on "Manage service Account" and "Create service account"
+<b>Step 5.</b> Give the service account a name and create it

 <b>Step 6.</b> Still under the Manage Service Account Page, click on keys and generate a new JSON key